-If you have equity compensation, you may wonder how the value of the shares you hold may influence your tax bill — or how vesting, exercising, and selling your shares may impact the value of your award.
+If you have equity compensation, you may wonder how the cost basis of your stock and the value of the shares you hold may influence your tax bill — or how vesting, exercising and selling your shares may impact the value of your award.

 In either case, much of the conversation around the tax implications of your equity compensation only addresses what happens when your shares vest (for RSUs) or you exercise your options.
 While these can be major taxable events, you also need to consider what the tax implications may be when shares are sold.